AspieCoder1/mk-docs-material-test/docs/open-source/contributing.md

 Add javadoc documentation where applicable.

-## Compiling

-Run `mvn package` to compile the projects you will need.
-You shouldn't have to define build paths in Eclipse.

-To get up and running, you will also need the following:
-* Java, version 11 or later.

-Additionally, you may need the following if you use them in your experiments:
-* [liblpsolve55j](http://lpsolve.sourceforge.net/5.5/Java/README.html) (for Mac, see [here](https://gist.github.com/san81/15843df713054852f748)) to be added to java.library.path, for the Mapping Selection transducer (project `mappingselection-orm`)

 ## Coding Conventions

 Before committing and pushing your code, please format it using Eclipse's Source -> Format.
 Allow lines to overflow.